 Jeff Pane, Associate Brand and Marketing Communications Manager +1 732-465-6605; j.pane@ieee.org

-PISCATAWAY, NJ, July 2018 - IEEE, the world's largest technical professional organization dedicated to advancing technology for humanity, and the IEEE Standards Association (IEEE-SA), today announced the publishing and availability of IEEE Std 802.1CM-2018 – IEEE Standard for Local and metropolitan area networks — Time-Sensitive Networking for Fronthaul.
-The new standard is the first available IEEE standard developed to connect a cellular network’s radio equipment to their remote controller via a packet network, in particular, via a bridged network over IEEE Std 802.3TM Ethernet.
+PISCATAWAY, NJ, July 2018 - IEEE, the world's largest technical professional organization dedicated to advancing technology for humanity, and the IEEE Standards Association (IEEE-SA), today announced the publishing and availability of IEEE Std 802.1CM™-2018 – IEEE Standard for Local and metropolitan area networks — Time-Sensitive Networking for Fronthaul.
+The new standard is the first available IEEE standard developed to connect a cellular network’s radio equipment to its remote controller via a packet network, in particular, via a bridged network over IEEE Std 802.3TM Ethernet.

 “IEEE Std 802.1CM is a key pioneering step to provide reliable packet transport for 5G,” said Glenn Parsons, chair, IEEE 802.1 Working Group.
 “This work demonstrated how to respond quickly to industry demand for packet-based fronthaul with the cooperation of multiple standards organizations.”

 IEEE Std 802.1CM supports fronthaul interfaces, e.g., the recently published eCPRI specification to provide Ethernet-based fronthaul.
-IEEE Std 802.1CM has been developed in collaboration with the CPRI Cooperation, who contributed the requirements towards a fronthaul transport network.
-IEEE Std 802.1CM describes how these requirements can be met by a bridged fronthaul network including synchronization solutions developed by ITU-T Question 13 of Study Group 15, which group has also contributed to the development of IEEE Std 802.1CM.
+IEEE Std 802.1CM has been developed in collaboration with the CPRI Cooperation that contributed the requirements towards a fronthaul transport network.
+IEEE Std 802.1CM describes how these requirements can be met by a fronthaul bridged network including synchronization solutions developed by ITU-T Question 13 of Study Group 15 whose input also contributed to the development of IEEE Std 802.1CM.

 IEEE Std 802.1CM is available for purchase at the IEEE Standards Store.